Airlines and False Pricing

 In other words, there is absolutely no reason to pick United over American, or Delta, or vice versa.
 And so, customers pick the airline based on one thing: price.

-The trick to airfare pricing is that, in many cases, the choice a customer makes is not whether to purchase a plane ticket but with who.
+The trick to airfare pricing is that, in many cases, the only choice a customer makes is not whether to purchase a plane ticket but with who.
 If you are going to a reunion in Seattle, you have to buy an airline ticket, and it has to be for that weekend.
-As a result, the only price that matters is the comparison price between airlines.
+As a result, the only thing that matters is the comparison price between airlines.

 However, competing for the lowest price is not a good way to generate profits, so the airline industry has moved to what it euphemistically calls fees, but is in a real way, just flat out deception to prevent price comparison.